BeneSell/Backtesting_Dividenden_Portfolio/README.md

 3. Obtain the company ticker symbols.
 4. Create the `config.json` and set up all paths as needed.
 5. Navigate to the source folder using a terminal.
-6. Start the program with `python run`.
+6. Start the program with `python main.py`.
 7. Download the data from the APIs using options 1, 2a, and 2c.
 8. Generate results using option 4.
 9. Generate visualizations using option 4.